The Setting

 She reminded me of another story I'd written in that class that was about how the paper was plotting to take over my room - little sticky notes and notepaper and construction paper and the like, all balling up and creeping out over everything with some insidious invasional intent.
 I forgot I ever wrote it until she wrote me about it.
 I recalled that I was just writing whatever popped into my head first as a way to fill class time when I was feeling particularly blocked, not concerned about the quality because I felt it would still be pretty good when compared to some of the other entries.
 Honestly, how did I have any friends?
 I suppose it was because I never bragged about my talents.
 Out loud.
 I didn't go out of my way to share anything I wrote with anyone but the teachers, but I felt so confident of my writing that false modesty seemed trite at best; hypocritical at worst.
 Outside of English classes, I tried to keep a low profile, but I simply could not keep my mouth shut when the subject was my favorite.

-Not even trying to be modest with the long-lost facebook friend, I had to admit that I hadn't even thought the sad little story I had given to the teacher that day was even a particularly well-written one.
+the sad little story I had given to the teacher that day was even a particularly well-written one.
 Only now that I'd gone and made someone cry over it, there was no way to take it back and change it much.
 I had always known and understood that the written word was powerful, and after that day I began to give serious thought to what kinds of stories I wanted to tell.

 A quote of Toni Morrison's that I really love is that if there is a book you really want to read, and you can't find that book, then you must write it.
 Because of this quote, when my sisters complained that there were no King Arthur stories published that told the story so well as I had rendered it into bedtime stories for them long ago, I let them talk me into writing it for them.